(enjoy the pics of Sr. John-Mark’s progression through these steps…)

 Final Profession

-After about 8 years of formation and five years of temporary Vows, the Sister make her Final Profession of Vows.
+After at total of nine years – beginning with aspirancy and progressing through the five years of Juniorate, the Nun make her Final Profession of Vows.
 This is the definitive moment of her life-long commitment.
 And it is at this time that she becomes fully incorporated into the Community.
+Ongoing formation continues and is a life-long endeavor.
+With gratitude the Nun is called to live her whole-hearted YES to Jesus on a daily basis in the midst of community.